BrerDawg/ProdigyChessCompanionHardwareEmulator/README.md

 You can increase to speed of emulation by reducing the delay 'usec delay' (delay in microseconds), hover over this control to get further tips, hit enter to make the change.

-There's menus for saving and loading the current state of cpu, ram and chessboard, so you can resume a game at a later time.
+There are menus for saving and loading the current state of cpu, ram and chessboard, so you can resume a game at a later time.

 ## Using the debugger console